vral-parmar/Library-Management-System/README.md

 using this package you can add Book, add Candidate, Collect Fine, Issue Book, Return Book Etc.

+You need Following things to Run This System:

+-XAMP/MAMP or WAMP Server
+-Some php & MySQL Knowledge
+-Brain(Highly Recomanded)

+unzip file and import database file which is located at DB Folder. after sucessfully Importation just enter path on localhost!!

 For any information Kindly Contcat me
 -Viral Parmar